How to Track and Improve First Response Time by Channel and Agent

 Upload your data

-Export your data as a CSV or XLSX from Zendesk, Intercom, or whichever support platform you use and upload it directly to Querri.
-As soon as the file lands, Querri runs an automatic data audit — checking for missing values, duplicate records, and inconsistent formats across timestamps, agent names, and channel labels.
+Export your data as CSV or XLSX from Zendesk, Intercom, or whichever support platform you use and upload it directly to Querri.
+The file lands and an automatic data audit runs, checking for missing values, duplicate records, and inconsistent formats across timestamps, agent names, and channel labels.

-Once the data is clean, Querri automatically generates a high-level summary of the dataset — ticket volume, channel breakdown, date range, and agent coverage — so you have a clear starting point before any analysis begins.
+Once the data is clean, Querri generates a high-level summary of the dataset (ticket volume, channel breakdown, date range, agent coverage) so you have a clear starting point before any analysis begins.

-Ask Querri to compute FRT for each ticket — that's first reply timestamp minus ticket creation timestamp.
+Ask Querri to compute FRT for each ticket as first reply timestamp minus ticket creation timestamp.
 Before it does, apply the critical sanity check: exclude any tickets where no first reply exists.
-Bot-handled and auto-closed tickets with no human response will otherwise inflate your performance numbers and make slow agents look better than they are:
+Bot-handled and auto-closed tickets with no human response will otherwise inflate your numbers and make slow agents look better than they are:

 "Compute FRT for each ticket as first reply timestamp minus created timestamp.
 Exclude any tickets where first reply is missing or null — these are bot-handled or auto-closed and shouldn't count toward FRT averages."